 Over the long term, when you take into account the cost of roof replacements, a permanent roof often costs less per year to own, especially when you consider potential insurance premium savings.
 The added benefit is a much nicer, richer looking crown on your castle and a wise investment in your home.

 Euroshield rubber roofing offers a lifetime warranty, is Class 4 Listed for hail and comes with a 2” hail warranty, plus it’s recognized by most insurers.
 It comes in classic slate and shake profiles and is one of the lowest cost permanent roofing products available.
 Our roofing systems are Eco Friendly Green Roofing products, made from up to 95% recycled materials, the primary ingredient being rubber from recycled tires.
-Learn more about our products Granville Slate, Beaumont Shake, Harvest Shake, Rundle Slate and Ranchlands Shake.
+Learn more about our products Beaumont Shake, Rundle Slate and Ranchlands Shake.